XfensorX/SmartAttentionBoosting/ReadMe.md

 # Code base for "Smart Federated Averaging"

-This code base implements the 'Smart Federated Averaging' tehchinque, which can be used in combination with an adapted scaled-dot-product attention as "Smart Attention Layer", which can be stacked to form very effective "Smart Attention Boosting".
+This code base implements the 'Smart Federated Averaging' technique, which can be used in combination with an adapted scaled-dot-product attention as "Smart Attention Layer", which can be stacked to form very effective "Smart Attention Boosting".

 ### Install the package: